-Sometimes you get caught in the rain during a trail ride, or at an event.
+Sometimes you get caught in the rain during a trail ride or at an event.
 It's also nice to go out and ride in a pleasant rain.
-However, if the weather turns violent, your horse may become quite upset and spooky.
+However, if the weather turns violent, your horse may become spooky.
 It’s important to know what to do when the weather turns ugly.
 Here are tips for making the best of things in rainy weather and avoiding hazards in bad weather.

 Thunder and Lightning

 If you choose to ride in the rain, check the weather forecast to be sure that it is only going to rain.
 Riding in a thunder or hail storm isn’t a good idea.
 People and horses do get hit by lightning, so if the thunder rumbles, head indoors and wait for clearer skies.
 If you are close to home, quickly head for shelter if you can.

 Dismount and tie your horse safely to a low bush—not a tree.
 Move away from your horse, and squat with your feet tightly together, arms around your knees, and your body curled down.
-This will keep you low, and minimize the ‘ground’ you could create for a lightning strike.
+This will keep you low and minimize the "ground" you could create for a lightning strike.
 Don’t lie on the ground.
 Be sure that the storm is well passed before remounting.

 Wind and Rain